 Steph Curry and Ayesha Curry aim to raise $50 million for Oakland schools through their charity

-Basketball superstar Steph Curry, known for his incredible shooting skills in the NBA, and his wife Ayesha Curry, a New York Times best-selling author, are stepping up their efforts to support kids in the Oakland Unified School District.
+Golden State Warriors superstar Steph Curry and his wife Ayesha Curry, a New York Times best-selling author, are stepping up their efforts to support kids in the Oakland Unified School District.
 The couple, founders of the charity "Eat.
 Learn.
-Play," aim to raise $50 million for the schools over the next three years.
+Play.," aim to raise $50 million for the schools over the next three years.

 The Currys said they are determined to provide quality meals, safe play areas and access to books for every child, particularly those from underprivileged backgrounds.